 According to the National Harm Reduction Coalition, harm reduction is a set of practical strategies that aim to meet people where they are and reduce negative consequences associated with drug use.

-An example of harm reduction in action might look like setting up a series of free educational courses on heroin use, discussing risk factors and resources for treatment.
+An example of harm reduction in action may look like setting up a series of free educational courses on opioid use and overdose prevention, discussing risk factors, fentanyl contamination in the drug supply, and available resources for treatment.

 Types Of Harm Reduction Programs